Back to all posts

 The intake process is where the therapeutic relationship truly begins.
 When a therapist takes the time to review your needs and concerns, it shows they are invested in your well-being.
 This simple act builds a foundation of trust and demonstrates a high level of professionalism.
 The form opens the door for a more detailed conversation about your goals.
 Do you want to focus on a stiff neck from working at a computer, or are you looking for overall relaxation?
 By understanding what you hope to get from the session, your therapist can create a customized treatment plan.
 This collaborative approach ensures you feel heard, respected, and confident that you’re in capable hands.

-What to Include in Your Massage Intake Form
+What Should Your Massage Intake Form Ask?

 A great massage intake form is the foundation of a safe, effective, and personalized session.
 It’s more than just paperwork; it’s the first step in a conversation between you and your therapist.
 By gathering the right details upfront, your therapist can tailor the entire experience to your specific needs and goals.
 Think of it as creating a roadmap for your massage, ensuring you get exactly what you came for.
 A thorough form covers five key areas, each designed to protect your well-being and help your therapist deliver the best possible care.